MAP Substance Use FAQs

 How can my union help me or my loved one address an addiction issue?

 The Member Assistance Program is committed to your well-being.
 Apart from offering short-term counseling services, MAP offers confidential support around addiction with a trained professional who can assess mental health and substance use issues and provide specific recommendations for your treatment.
 We can also help you understand your workplace rights and file for a confidential leave.
-MAP’s Substance Use Liaison, Jenice Acosta, works both with union members and their families who are dealing with addiction issues.
-She may be reached at 212-701-9620 or via email at MAPrecovery@uft.org.
+MAP’s team of professional counselors can work with union members and their families who are suffering from addiction behaviors.
+Contact MAP at 212-701-9620 or via email at MAPrecovery@uft.org.

-Time in treatment varies depending on the type of treatment recommended for what you’re experiencing.
-Suggested treatment is based on a thorough evaluation of the relationship you have with the substance(s) of choice.
-More intense treatment could involve going into an inpatient rehab facility for up to 28 days.
+Treatment varies depending on the addictive behavior being displayed.
+Recommendations for treatment are based on a thorough evaluation of the relationship you have with the substance(s)/behaviors you are engaging in.
+More intense treatment could involve going into an inpatient rehab facility for up to 28 days, where you will receive individual, group, and other forms of treatment such as recreational therapy, trauma therapy, or acupuncture.
 Less intense treatment may involve outpatient individual and group counseling.

 What is the difference between “rehab” and outpatient treatment?